swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### Delegating access to the storage property

 A property wrapper type can choose to hide its instance entirely by providing a property named `wrapperValue`.
-As with the `value` property and`init(initialValue:)`, the `wrapperValue` property must have the same access level as its property wrapper type.
+As with the `wrappedValue` property and`init(initialValue:)`, the `wrapperValue` property must have the same access level as its property wrapper type.
 When present, the synthesized storage property is hidden completely and the property `$foo` becomes a computed property accessing the storage property's `wrapperValue`.
 For example:

 ```swift